 3.3 Identification of isolates

 Microscopic characteristics of phosphate solubilizing isolate revealed that the isolates belonged to Gram-positive and Gram-negative groups (Suppl Table 1).
 They were mostly cocci in shape.
 They colonies formed by them were butyrous, glistening, flat, round, translucent to opaque.
 Preliminary biochemical characterization gave an insight to the metabolic pathways and nature of end products and utilization of citrate as sole carbon source (Suppl Table 2).
 16S rRNA sequence of three isolates, isolate 9, isolate 13, and isolate 20, exhibiting high phosphate solubility has been submitted to NCBI with the accession numbers PP889728, PP889727 and PP889726, respectively.
 Two of these isolates are deposited as a general deposit in the MTCC (Microbial Type Culture Collection), with accession numbers MTCC 13666 and MTCC 13667.
-Phosphate solubilization recorded by these three isolates was 75.51 μg/ml (isolate 9, LC306, 20-25DAS, root tissue, P-starved conditions), 75.78 μg/ml (isolate 13, PBW725, 90DAS, root tissue, P-starved conditions) and 76.86 μg/ml (isolate 20, LC306, 20-25DAS, rhizospheric soil, P-amended conditions).
+Phosphate solubilization recorded by these three isolates was 75.51 μg/mL(isolate 9, LC306, 20-25DAS, root tissue, P-starved conditions), 75.78 μg/mL (isolate 13, PBW725, 90DAS, root tissue, P-starved conditions) and 76.86 μg/mL(isolate 20, LC306, 20-25DAS, rhizospheric soil, P-amended conditions).

 A phylogenetic tree, constructed using 16S rRNA sequences to elucidate phylogenetic distance between these isolates is presented in Fig 7.
 The phylogenetic tree reveals distinct clades of bacteria predominantly within the Bacillus cereus and Bacillus subtilis groups.
 Bacillus cereus clade includes strains such as Bacillus cereus KR3M-30, CPO 4.227 and others.
 These strains cluster closely together, indicating a shared genetic lineage.
 Their presence in the samples suggests that Bacillus cereus might be a common component of the wheat rhizosphere under both P amended and P starved conditions.
 Bacillus subtilis clade, group encompasses strains like Bacillus subtilis soilG2B, KA9 and HS8.
 The strains in this clade are known for their roles in soil health and plant growth promotion, which might reflect the adaptive responses of the wheat-associated microbiome to nutrient deficiency stress other Bacillus species and strains such as Bacillus sp.
 D2201 and Bacillus tequilensis SKC-10 occupy distinct branches.